Essential Tips for Perfect Sahara Desert Tours

 Running along Morocco’s eastern border with Algeria, the Sahara Desert is the largest hot desert in the world, covering about 4800 km of the continent of Africa.
 On this blog, we will cover the top 10 things you should know before going on a Sahara desert tour.

 To go on a Marrakech desert trip to the Sahara Desert, you will need at least three days.
-Here is our 3 day Marrakech desert tour to erg Chebbi dunes and Erg Lihoudi Dunes and Erg Chigaga Dunes 3 days.
-For the traveller with limited time, who wishes to ride camels, watch the sunset and sleep in a nomad tent, you can go on a 2 days desert trip to the Zagora Dunes, which the ideal option.
+Here is our 3 day Marrakech desert tour to erg Chebbi dunes and Erg Chigaga desert tours from Marrakech 3 days.
+For the traveler with limited time, who wishes to ride camels, watch the sunset and sleep in a nomad tent, you can go on a 2 days desert trip to the Zagora dunes, which the ideal option.

 You are more likely to make up for that price difference somewhere, either with poor services, through scams, upsells, or forced shopping along the trip.
 Rather, I would highly recommend booking your Sahara desert tour in advance with a trustworthy and reputable company.